-- Allergic rhinitis can frequently lead to significant impairment of quality of life.
+Allergic rhinitis can frequently lead to significant impairment of quality of life.
 Symptoms such as fatigue, drowsiness (due to the disease or to medications), and malaise can lead to impaired work and school performance, missed school or work days, and traffic accidents.
 Cost of allergic rhinitis have increased substantially in the United States.
-In 1996, the overall cost (direct and indirect) of allergic rhinitis was recently estimated to be $5.3 billion per year.
+In 1996, the overall cost (direct and indirect) of allergic rhinitis was estimated to be $5.3 billion per year.
 In 2002, total costs including indirect costs were estimated at $11.58 billion.

 Allergic rhinitis occurs in persons of all races.
 Prevalence of allergic rhinitis seems to vary among different populations and cultures, which may be due to genetic differences, geographic factors or environmental differences, or other population-based factors.